-Running out of money, planned for retirement, in five or six years it typically signifies two things: They had a small amount of money, to begin with, or they had poor advice.
+Running out of money and planning for retirement in five or six years typically signifies two things: They had a small amount of money to begin with or poor advice.

-“Not having an advisor is a huge mistake,” Jim Donovon, an independent researcher of the financial industry said.
+“Not having an advisor is a huge mistake,” Jim Donovon, an independent financial industry researcher, said.
 “Many people think they can manage their retirement funds alone.
 And a small, tiny percentage can.
-But the research data shows over and over that without a professional advising people on their money the chance of them spending their money too fast or not having enough is much, much higher.”
+But the research data shows over, and over that without a professional advising people on their money, the chance of them spending too fast or not having enough is much higher.”

 Of course, some people deplete their lump sums because they have income from other sources.
 But the poll only showed this to be about 2% of cases.
-But still, depleting a lump sum is not advisable especially since the poll showed most did so with a car, RV, and other non-investment purchases.
+But finishing a lump sum is not advisable, especially since the survey showed most did so with a car, RV, and other non-investment purchases.

-Donovon added: “Unfortunately, people often see this lump sums much like lottery winnings.
-Something they lucked into and therefore are more easily to self-persuade to spend it on less wise things like cars, boats, jewelry.
-The lump sum changes the psychology and has been very problematic.
+Donovon added: “Unfortunately, people often see these lump sums much like lottery winnings.
+Something they lucked into and therefore are more easily to self-persuade to spend it on less wise things like cars, boats, and jewelry.
+The lump sum changes psychology and has been very problematic.
 In many ways, I wish the industry would split lump sum payments into small installments.
 I think that would help people not spend it so fast.
-However, it is their money, and they should have the freedom to do what they wish with it.
+However, it is their money, and they should be free to do what they wish.
 But a sound financial advisor could guide them from making this all too often mistake.”

-One way to guard against depleting funds is to rollover your valuable retirement funds to an asset class that guarantees safety and security.
+One way to guard against depleting funds is to roll your valuable retirement funds to an asset class that guarantees safety and security.
 Annuities.
-Annuities can provide income which allows people to see just how long their retirement funds will last.
+Annuities can provide income, allowing people to see just how long their retirement funds will last.